sugarcoat/sugarcoat/README.md

 1. What does it look like?

-   Check out a simple example library on your local copy: [Example Library](#example-library).
-It's on the roadmap to update our github pages for a live demo!
+   A [Sample Site](https://sapientnitrola.github.io/sugarcoat/) and its accompanying [Pattern Library](https://sapientnitrola.github.io/sugarcoat/documentation/index.html).
+These pages can be found on your local copy by following a short series of steps: [Example Library](#example-library).

 2. Can you parse css-preprocessor variables?